 "The concept of the aesthetic descends from the concept of taste.
-Why the concept of taste commanded so much philosophical attention during the Eighteenth Century is a complicated matter, but this much is clear: the eighteenth-century theory of taste emerged, in part, as a corrective to the rise of rationalism, particularly as applied to beauty, and to the rise of egoism, particularly as applied to virtue.
-Against rationalism about beauty, the eighteenth-century theory of taste held the judgment of beauty to be immediate; against egoism about virtue, it held the pleasure of beauty to be disinterested."5
+Why the concept of taste commanded so much philosophical attention during the Eighteenth Century is a complicated matter, but this much is clear: the 18th-century theory of taste emerged, in part, as a corrective to the rise of rationalism, particularly as applied to beauty.
+Against rationalism about beauty, the 18th-century theory of taste held the judgment of beauty to be immediate."5

 Alla prima is an Italian term meaning "at first attempt."
-It indicates a method of oil painting in which a picture is completed by painting on the entire surface of the canvas all at once rather than traditional method which required a methodic building of the image piecemeal fashion with successive layers of paint.
-Today, alla prima painting isgenerally refferred to as direct painting In French it is called premier coup.
+It indicates a method of oil painting in which a picture is completed by painting on the entire surface of the canvas all at once rather than by traditional method which required a methodical building of the image, piecemeal fashion with successive layers of paint.
+Today, alla prima painting is generally referred to as direct painting.
+In French it is called premier coup.

 The curriculum of the Italian Accademia di San Luca, (founded in Florence in Italy in 1562) was, as least as far as technique is concerned, designed to combat the "abhorent" practices followed by Caravaggio and the Bamboccianti of painting low-life subjects done in the direct alla prima mode.

 Some artists of Vermeer's time practiced alla prima painting .
 The direct method was just the same deprecated by Gérard de Lairesse, a painter-gone-blind and one of the most influential art theorists of the time: he referred to the technique as "smudging" and "rummaging."
 According to the Dutch painter and art theoetician Gérard de Lairesse , it took "someone with a steady hand and a quick brush to complete his concept at one go…" but still, he described them as "clever characters who to get some recognition by novelties."

 Samuel van Hoogstraten, another Dutch painter and art writer, lamented that those artists who turned to ras schilderen ("rapid painting") did so for profit and much as fame as much as for the love of art.
 Evidently, economic and artistic preoccupations were inextricably linked.